Naereen/slides/2018_04__Presentation_IEEE_WCNC/slides.md

 # Conclusion (1/2)

 - Online learning can be a powerful tool for Cognitive Radio, and many other real-world applications
-- Many formulation exist, a simple one is the Multi-Armed Bandit
+- Many formulations exist, a simple one is the Multi-Armed Bandit
 - Many algorithms exist, to tackle different situations
 - It's hard to know before hand which algorithm is efficient for a certain problem…
 - Online learning can also be used to select *on the run*